kristopherjohnson/KJYield/README.md

 }
 ```

-The `sequence` function immediately evaluates its closure.
-The `lazySequence` function executes the closure on a background thread, and each call to `yield(T)` blocks until the main thread calls `next()` to consume the value.
+The `sequence` function immediately evaluates its closure and creates a collection of the generated elements.
+The `lazySequence` function executes its closure on a background thread, and each call to `yield(T)` blocks until the main thread calls `next()` to consume the value.

 For example, using `lazySequence` you could do something like this to process all lines of a file as a sequence without reading the entire file into memory at once: